Minfanger101/sm00v.github.io/_posts/2019-10-25-assignment_2.md

 header:
     teaser: "/assets/images/slae/rev_shell.jpg"
 ---
-In contrast to a bind shell (which is explained in the previous post), a reverse shell is a type of shell in which the system on which the code is run connects a TCP socket to a remote IP address and port that have been designated to listen for incoming connections prior to the execution of the reverse shell.
-In other words, when a reverse shell is used, the system on which the reverse shell is executed acts as the system that initiates the connection while the remote system acts as the listener.
-Upon succesful connection to the remote system, a shell will be spawned on the system on which the code is run.

-As previously demonstrated, it is wise to begin by analyzing the code of a TCP reverse shell written using a higher level language.
-The C program shown in the upcoming section will be used for this purpose.
-It is worth nothing here that there are many similarities in code between the two TCP shell types, so references to the previous post will be common, and some previous explanations may be reused.
-The focus will lie on the major differences in code between the TCP bind shell and the TCP reverse shell.

-Once analysis of the C program is complete, the program will be re-written using assembly.
-This processes is documented and explained in detail following the C code analysis.

-The third section will demonstrate a program written in Python that allows a user to configure an IP address and port number to be used in the Shell_Reverse_TCP shellcode.

 ## Objectives
 Create a Shell_Reverse_TCP shellcode that;
 1. Connects to an easily configurable IP address and port number
 2. Executes a shell on a successful connection

 ## MSFVenom Shellcode Under the Microscope
+In contrast to a bind shell (which is explained in the previous post), a reverse shell is a type of shell in which the system on which the code is run connects a TCP socket to a remote IP address and port that have been designated to listen for incoming connections prior to the execution of the reverse shell.
+In other words, when a reverse shell is used, the system on which the reverse shell is executed acts as the system that initiates the connection while the remote system acts as the listener.
+Upon succesful connection to the remote system, a shell is spawned on the system on which the code is run.

 We can analyze what a bind or reverse shell would look like by looking at the C function calls.
 In this case, I thought it would be fun to see what msfvenom was doing and to my surprise, I found an interesting artifact while comparing code snippets to my dissassembly.
 The major difference is that in most C code segments that I found, dup2 was being called after `connect`.
 The syscall order (which may not matter entirely, I don't know yet),